vuetags/vuetags/packages/documentation/index.md

 hero:
     name: VueTags
-    text: Like HTML elements, but better
+    text: Like HTML tags, but better
     tagline: Simple, Type Safe and Extensible.
-The feel of using native HTML elements but with more functionality.
+The feel of using native HTML tags but with more functionality.
     actions:
         - theme: brand
           text: Get started